Confusion often arises about how the Italian rules on tax residence

 Special Tax Reliefs

-Many of Italy’s Specific Tax Reliefs to encourage individuals to move their residence to Italy, provide for a minimum period of non Italian tax residence prior to the move.
-There is no guarantee that the Italian Tax Agency must accept that a prior period in which an individual meets the terms of the STTR as contained in the legislation, but claims to be non resident by virtue of the terms of a DTA, meets the requirements of eligibility for the special tax relief.
+Many of Italy’s specific Tax Reliefs to encourage individuals to move their residence to Italy, provide for a minimum period of non Italian tax residence prior to the move.
+There is no guarantee that the Italian Tax Agency must accept that a prior period in which an individual meets the terms of the STTR as contained in the legislation, but claims to be non resident by virtue of the terms of a DTA, is eligible for a special tax relief which requires a prior period of non residence.
 This is because the legislation governing the legislation makes specific reference simply and specifically to art 2 of the Italian Tax Code.

 The Tie Breaker in the DTA